MtnDewIt/Shader-Debug-Files/README.md

 This is due to a missing include statement.

-This include contains all the register declarations, which is required by the compiler.
+This include statement contains all the register declarations, which is required by the compiler.

-Applying the following patches allows the shader to compile, and generates shader data that is almost 1:1.
+Applying the following patches allows the shader to compile, and generate shader data that is almost 1:1.

 [shadow_geometry_registers.fx #L6](https://github.com/Beatthezombie/HaloShaderGenerator/blob/3e9945db51dd27f30f99975b0a15cff3dba1fc4e/halo_online_shaders/shadow_geometry_registers.fx#L6)
 ```